 I want to tell him that I don't hate him.

 The one I really hate is myself.

 I oversee the burial of Corporal Corey Grimm, making sure that it's held at a proper venue.
-I watch as his mother and father mourn the lose of their only child, feeling a pang of guilt, and shame.
+I watch as his mother and father mourn the loss of their only child, feeling a pang of guilt, and shame.

 Once their son is laid to rest, they approach me, and I'm expecting a well-deserved verbal thrashing.
-Instead, I'm thrown for a loop when they both bow, and smile at me with tears in their eyes.
+Instead, I'm thrown for a loop when they both bow and smile at me with tears in their eyes.